 - Choose how frequently you want the calendar to update, and click Save.

 The feed source is refreshed periodically by Teamup to keep the feed updated.
-The available refresh frequencies depend on the subscription plan of the calendar:
+You can choose the refresh interval for each iCalendar feed from the available options.
+Available refresh intervals depend on the subscription plan of the calendar:

 - Plus plan: 4 hours